FyreHost/DiscordBotTutorial/README.md

-# Discord4JBotTutorial
+# Discord Bot Tutorials
-A full tutorial on how to create a Discord Bot using the Discord4J API.
+Full tutorials on how to create a Discord bot in every language.